-6.3.5.1.
+6.3.5.2.
 Copper Action Plan.
-The Discharger shall implement pretreatment, source control, and pollution prevention for copper in accordance with the following tasks and time schedule:
+The Discharger shall implement source control and pollution prevention for copper in accordance with the following tasks and time schedule:

-Table 3.
+Table 4.
 Copper Action Plan

 Task No. Task Deadline 1 Implement Copper Control Program.
 Continue implementing existing program to reduce identified copper sources.
 Implementation shall be ongoing 2 Implement Additional Actions.
-If the Regional Water Board notifies the Discharger that the three-year rolling mean dissolved copper concentration in Suisun Bay exceeds 2.8 μg/L, then within 90 days of the notification, evaluate the effluent copper concentration trend and, if it is increasing, develop and begin implementation of additional measures to control copper discharges.
+If the Regional Water Board notifies the Discharger that the three-year rolling mean dissolved copper concentration in San Pablo Bay exceeds 3.0 μg/L, then within 90 days of the notification, evaluate the effluent copper concentration trend and, if it is increasing, develop and begin implementation of additional measures to control copper discharges.
 Report the conclusion of the trend analysis and provide a schedule for any new actions to be taken within the next 12 months.
-With next annual pollution minimization program report due February 28 (at least 90 days following notification) 3 Report Status.
+With next annual pollution minimization program report due August 31 (at least 90 days following notification) 3 Report Status.
 Submit an annual report documenting copper control program implementation that evaluates the effectiveness of the actions taken, including any additional actions required by Task 2 above, and provides a schedule for actions to be taken within the next 12 months.
-Annually, with annual pollution minimization program report due February 28 each year
+Annually, with annual pollution minimization program report due August 31 each year

-6.3.5.2.
+6.3.5.3.
 Cyanide Action Plan.
-The Discharger shall implement monitoring and surveillance, pretreatment, source control, and pollution prevention for cyanide in accordance with the following tasks and time schedule:
+The Discharger shall implement monitoring and surveillance, source control, and pollution prevention for cyanide in accordance with the following tasks and time schedule:

-Table 4.
+Table 5.
 Cyanide Action Plan